vishwajitsarnobat/Carbon-Footprint-Calculator/README.md

-# This is here because it began here...
+# This is here because it all began here...
-These are the first pieces of code I wrote when I was 17, no internet, no resources, just hit and trial.
+These are the first pieces of code I wrote when I was 17, with no resources, just hit and trial.

 # My First Website